-Preliminary fit-for-purpose flood warning system options have been developed based on multi-criteria analysis of a range of component design options.
-A preferred flood warning system option for each catchment is to be selected in consultation with Council, SES, the Bureau, DPE EHG, and the community.
+Preliminary fit-for-purpose flood warning system options have been developed based on multicriteria analysis of a range of component design options.
+A preferred flood warning system option for each catchment was selected in consultation with Council, the NSW State Emergency Service, the Bureau of Meteorology (the Bureau), Department of Climate Change, Energy, the Environment and Water, Environment and Heritage Group (DCCEEW EHG), and the community.

-It is recommended that a predictive flood warning and decision support with priority 1 gauge installation works (Option 2) be considered for the initial development of TFWS design.
-Components of this option are outlined in Table 4.1 for the Lake Conjola, Burrill Lake and Lake Tabourie catchment areas.
-Under this approach, predictive flood warning and decision support (Option 1) is to provide the minimal basis for flood warning in each catchment and additional TFWS gauging is undertaken as required to support more robust flood warning operation.
+A predictive flood warning and decision support with priority 2 gauge installation works (Option 3) was selected as a preferred option for the initial TFWS development for each catchment.
+Components included in this option are outlined in Table 4.1 for the Lake Conjola, Burrill Lake and Lake Tabourie catchment areas.
+Under this approach, predictive flood warning and decision support provides the basis for flood warning in each catchment and additional priority gauging is undertaken as required to support more robust flood warning operation.

-Detailed development of a preferred flood warning system option for each catchment is to be undertaken in subsequent stages.
+Detailed development of the preferred flood warning system option for each catchment is to be undertaken in subsequent stages.
 Emergency Management Flood Response Arrangements are to be identified by the NSW SES following the completion of this project and potential implementation of a TFWS for these catchments.

-Although not noted in previous floodplain risk management studies, development of a flood warning system and improved lake level intelligence in each of these catchments may also have potential benefits to help inform pre-flood entrance management procedures which is outside the scope of the present study.
+Although not noted in previous floodplain risk management studies, development of a flood warning system and improved lake level intelligence in each of these catchments may also have potential benefits to help inform pre-flood entrance management procedures (outside the scope of the present study).